Radcliffe/sudoku-generator/README.md

 in each commit.
 The default values are 1000000 and 1000.
 With these values, the script runs for about 12 hours on my computer.
 The script can be safely interrupted by pressing Control-C, and the script can be run repeatedly to enlarge the database.

-**Note:** The script uses recursion to process the batches, so you may experience a stack overflow if the number of batches is greater than 10,000.
-The number of batches is equal to the number of puzzles divided by the batch size, rounded up to the nearest integer.
-If you don't like this, please submit a pull request to fix it.

 ## Contributing